Go back to Insights >

 Quantum Computing

-Quantum Resistance: 4 Steps to Defending Your Products Against Quantum Computing
+Quantum Resistance: 4 Steps to Creating a Quantum-Secure Architecture

 Quantum computing has the potential to break current encryption and authentication methods based on classical asymmetric cryptography, which could pose a serious threat to data security and privacy for a wide variety of companies.
 As such, companies that rely on classical cryptography to protect their products and services should start preparing for the possibility of quantum attacks.